zuozhenggh/learning-library/developer-library/rest-services-for-adb/intro/intro.md

 ### Objectives

--Connect to your Autonomous Database using SQL Developer Web -Create a user for Application development
+- Connect to your Autonomous Database using SQL Developer Web
+- Create a user for Application development
--Load data into the database
+- Load data into the database
--Auto-REST enable a table
+- Auto-REST enable a table
--Securing the REST endpoint
+- Securing the REST endpoint

 ### Prerequisites
 This workshop assumes you have completed the following labs: